nginxinc/nginx-basics-workshops/Plus/labs/lab2/readme.md

 In the next exercise, you will pull the Nginx provided Plus container from the official Nginx Container Private Registry, using only your JWT Token file.
 This is a safe, fast, and convenient way to download and run Nginx Plus, without needing to build your own Docker image.
 There are several different containers available, see the References section.

-1. Make sure your `JWT` environment variable is still set, if not set using below command:
+1. Make sure your `JWT` environment variable is still set, if not, then set using below command:

 ```bash
 cd labs